org-tigris-jsapar/jsapar/docs/basics_schema.md

 On this level you need to specify the `cellseparator` attribute which should describe how cells/columns are separated within the input/output.
 You can use any character sequence and you can use the same escaped characters as with the line separator described above.
-Please note that if the cell separator may occur within a value of a cell, you will need to quote the cell.
+Please note that if the cell separator may occur as valid text also within a value of a cell, you will need to quote the cell.
 See chapter about Quoted values below.

 The attributes `ignoreread` and `ignorewrite` can be used to indicate that the line should be ignored while parsing or composing.